dimitris-markopoulos/dimitris-markopoulos/README.md

 ---

-> *"Averaged over all possible data-generating distributions, every classification algorithm has the same error rate."
+> *"Averaged over all possible data-generating distributions, every classification algorithm has the same error rate."<br>
 — David H. Wolpert, No Free Lunch Theorems for Optimization*